howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 </Instruction>

-For this code to work, you need to import the required dependencies of `react-router-dom`.
+For this code to work, you need to import the `Header` component and the required dependencies from `react-router-dom`.

 <Instruction>